blackbox24/Brainwave_Matrix_Intern/Notes.md

-# Voting dapp using solidity and React + Typescript + vite
+# Voting dapp using solidity and React + Javascript + vite

 ## STAGES IN THS TUTORIAL